Contemporary Photography & the Ideological Frameworks of Landscape Critique

 Foucault, Michel.
 The Archaeology of Knowledge.
 New York: Pantheon Books, 1972.

 Matalon, Ohad.
-Today: Exhibition Records and Sabotage Proposals (Herzliya Biennial Statement), 2009.
+Today: Artist Statement (Herzliya Biennale Statement), 2009.

 Simon, Taryn.
 An American Index of the Hidden and Unfamiliar.
 Göttingen: Steidl, 2007.